HB-2157

 Plain Language

-Developers that conform their high-risk AI systems to the NIST AI RMF, ISO/IEC 42001, or another nationally or internationally recognized risk management framework receive a presumption of compliance with the developer obligations in Section 2.
-This is a safe harbor — it does not eliminate the underlying obligation but shifts the burden.
-Developers choosing not to follow one of these frameworks must independently demonstrate compliance.
+Developers of high-risk AI systems that conform to the NIST AI RMF, ISO/IEC 42001, or an equivalent nationally or internationally recognized AI risk management framework receive a presumption of compliance with the developer obligations in Section 2.
+This is a safe harbor — not a standalone obligation — but it incentivizes adoption of recognized risk management frameworks.
+Developers should document their conformity to invoke this presumption.

 Statutory Text